 On Thursday January 9 from took place the first meeting of the IE Women Book Reading Club on Mary Beard’s “Women & Power: A Manifesto” book.

-Carmen Morales, professor of Organizational Behavioral and HR at IE, took the lead of the presentation in an inspiring and awareness-raise session.
+Carmen Morales, Professor of Organizational Behaviour and HR at IE, took the lead of the presentation in an inspiring and awareness-raise session.

 Historian Mary Beard presents a bold manifesto for women’s liberty, exploring the deep roots of misogyny and offering a revolutionary roadmap for change.
 This book is a compilation of two of the speeches she delivered the first in 2014 and the second one in 2017.
 Beard meditates on the relationship between Women and Power with examples of current day politics, history, the classical world myths, and literature in order to retell stories of women’s power, re-evaluate what power is.